-The four-day program will conclude with teams presenting their communications plan to a panel of experts.
-The team that presents the best communication plan for their project will be awarded an additional $10,000 prize.
-During and following the program, the teams will receive assistance by Danone Institute North America Board members to facilitate implementation, communication, and evaluation of their projects.
+The in-person program will conclude with teams presenting a communications plan to support their project to a panel of experts.
+The team that presents the strongest communication plan as determined by the panel will be awarded an additional $10,000 prize.
+Throughout the 24-month award period, the teams will receive assistance by Danone Institute North America Board members to facilitate implementation, evaluation, and communication of their projects.
 Opportunities to stay connected with other award recipients will also be provided.

-The awards will cover a 12-month period for implementing and evaluating projects.
-The Danone Institute North America will cover the costs of the program in Boulder, including transportation, meals and lodging for up to four team members.
+The awards will cover a 24-month period for implementing and evaluating projects.
+The Danone Institute North America will cover the costs of online and in-person programming and support, including transportation, meals and lodging for up to four team members.
 The outcomes of these projects will be communicated to the Danone Institute North America networks and broader groups of external stakeholders.

 To be eligible for this initiative, each team must meet the following requirements:

 A description of the project (limited to 2,000 words).

 A detailed budget for a two-year project that includes how the funds will be spent throughout the project.
 Indirect or overhead costs may not be included in the budget and funding does not allow for faculty salary support.

 CV/resume of each of the team members who will attend the four-day program.